-Typically, children have only been present on FBNA at the Fort Belvoir North CDC #1 and #2, located to the east of the project area.
-These facilities were constructed in approximately 2013-2014 and provide child care services primarily for the existing NGA facility.
-The Army has taken precautions for their safety by a number of means, including limiting access to certain areas, the use of fencing, and providing adult supervision.
+Typically, children have only been present on FBNA at the Fort Belvoir North CDC #1 and #2, located to the east of the study area.
+These facilities were constructed in approximately 2013-2014 and provide childcare services primarily for the existing NGA facility.
+The Army has taken precautions for the safety of children by a number of means, including limiting access to certain areas, the use of fencing, and providing adult supervision.